hexian000/tlswrapper/README.md

 ./tlswrapper -gencerts peer -sign ca -sni peer.example.com
 ```

 When `-sni` is omitted it defaults to `example.com`; override it for real deployments.
+The `-sni` flag only affects certificate generation: at runtime, the SNI sent on outbound TLS handshakes comes from the `"sni"` key in the config `tls` section (also defaulting to `example.com`), and must match a name the peer certificate is valid for.

 `-keytype` accepts `rsa` (default), `ecdsa`, or `ed25519`. `-keysize` sets the key size (RSA: bits, ECDSA: 224/256/384/521); `0` selects a safe default for the chosen type.